chrisguoado/autotest/README.md

 In the `run` function, you can reference your own utility functions or code.
 Simply define these in the `common` directory.

-In the run function, you can use a logging tool provided by `autotest` to output any logs you need at any point:
+You can use a logging tool provided by `autotest` to output any logs you need at any point:

 ```
 this.logger.debug(`case ${config.name}: login successfully`);